 Notes

-1 This is a compilation of the Parliamentary Commissioner Act 1971 and includes the amendments made by the other written laws referred to in the following table 1a, 5, 9.
+1 This reprint is a compilation as at 3 December 2010 of the Parliamentary Commissioner Act 1971 and includes the amendments made by the other written laws referred to in the following table 1a, 5, 6.
 The table also contains information about any reprint.

 Compilation table